Musk says he prefers 'less divisive' candidate than Trump in 2024 - NewsBreak

 Musk says he prefers 'less divisive' candidate than Trump in 2024

-Musk, the world's richest person and CEO of Tesla (TSLA.O), is attempting to close a deal to acquire Twitter (TWTR.N).
+Musk, the world’s richest person and CEO of Tesla, is attempting to close a deal to acquire Twitter.

 Musk told a Financial Times conference on Tuesday that Twitter’s decision to ban Trump was “morally bad.”